 There are various circumstances in which people receive compensation for loss of employment.
 The most common is where you are made redundant and you get a settlement, which may include the statutory redundancy lump sum, and a further sum negotiated by you or your trade union with the employer.
+When you retire you may be paid a lump sum by your employer.
 If you had a fixed-term contract and it is ended early, you may get a lump sum in compensation.
-A lump sum that is payable as part of your pension arrangements when you retire is not in the same category.
+This document is about the taxation of your redundancy or retirement lump sum.
+It is not about the tax treatment of your pension scheme lump sum.

-On a redundancy or retirement payment, you are entitled to the higher of the following which is then exempt from tax:
+On a redundancy or retirement payment, you are entitled to one of the following tax exemption options, whichever is the higher.

 An additional €10,000 called the Increased Exemption is also available in the following certain circumstances:

 If you are in an occupational pension scheme, the Increased Exemption is reduced by any tax-free lump sum from the pension scheme you may be entitled to receive.

 This is an additional relief due that normally benefits people with higher earnings and long service.
 It can be used if the following formula gives an amount greater than either basic exemption or Basic Exemption plus Increased Exemption.

 Formula for SCSB: Take the average annual earnings over the previous 3 years (or the whole period of service, if less than 3 years), multiply this figure by the number of years service; divide by 15 and subtract the lump sum superannuation payment received or that may be receivable.